codewithwaheed/codewithwaheed/README.md

 # 💫 About Me:
-Diligent software engineer with 7+ years of experience in web technologies and software development.
-Eager to to build innovative and cutting-edge business solutions.
-Adept in a startup and fast paced environment.
-Having success in building products, support and infrastructure.
-Passionate to develop and learn new things.
+Diligent software engineer with expertise in software development, particularly in JavaScript and its frameworks.
+Skilled in crafting innovative and cutting-edge business solutions.
+Thrives in startup and fast-paced environments, with a track record of building successful products, infrastructure, and support systems.
+Continuously passionate about learning and development

 <!-- ## 🌐 Socials: